 #11) You will get the below screen once the Test suite is successfully created.
 Click on the “Add new test case” button to add new test cases to the suite.

 #12) Fill all the test case information

 #13) You will get the below screen once the test case is created.

-Add details and hit ‘Create test run’ button.
+Add details and hit the “Create test run” button.

 #15) You will get the below screen once the Test Run is created.

-Tick the ‘If fail, automatically creates a ticket in Jira and associate with this test’ option.
-This option ensures to log a bug in Jira if your test result is ‘Fail’ in TestLodge.
+Tick the “If failed, automatically create a ticket in Jira and associate it with this “test” option.
+This option ensures you log a bug in Jira if your test result is ‘Fail’ in TestLodge.